Homemade Wassail Recipe in the Slow Cooker

 God send you a Happy New Year.

-homemade wassail recipe crockpot with ingredients
+hot homemade wassail recipe with garnishes 2024

-homemade wassail recipe in mugs
+hot homemade wassail recipe in slow cooker 2024

 • I tried to cut out as many calories from this recipe as I could.
 I used diet Ocean Spray cranberry juice, Trop50 orange juice, and diet ginger beer.
 Knowing it was a skinny 60 calories per serving made it even tastier and more enjoyable!